ezufall/crd150_2026.github.io/hw_guidelines.md

 \

-Assignments will be released Wednesday morning and are due 10:00 am on Canvas the following Wednesday.
+Assignments will be released Wednesday morning and are due 12:00 pm on Canvas the following Wednesday.
 Assignment questions are provided at the end of each lab's guide.
 Assignments have two components:

 1. Executing data analysis tasks in R. For example, creating a map or running a statistical model.
 2. Answering conceptual questions - for example, interpret a concept introduced in lecture or the textbook.